kamdjouduplex/proviscript/components/ubuntu_16.04/readme.md

 |  MariaDB |  10.2 | 10.2
 |  PHP-FPM |  7.2 * | 5.6, 7.0, 7.1, 7.2

 Getting started with standalone mode.
-In standalone mode, you can just simply change your current dictionary to `components/ubuntu_16.04` and then excute the command blow.
+In standalone mode, you can just simply change your current dictionary to `components/ubuntu_16.04` and then execute the command below.

 ### Nginx